 Health: food choices, hygiene

-I have experience working in early intervention (ages 0-36 months), pre-school (ages 3-5), and school age (K-5th) special needs educational settings.
-Reasonable modifications and accommodations will be made for children with an FSP or IEP.
+I have experience working in early intervention (ages 0-36 months), preschool (ages 2-5), and school age (K-5th) special needs educational settings.
+Reasonable modifications and accommodations will be made for children as needed.
 Therapists and teachers are welcome to provide services within my program space.
 I am comfortable integrating individual program goals into the general curriculum.
-If your child has special needs, please make an appointment to discuss any specific concerns.

 Progress reports will be completed based on direct observations of the children and evaluation of completed works kept in their portfolio.
 Progress reports will be sent home in October and April.
 Regularly scheduled parent conferences will be held in October and April.
 Additional conferences will be scheduled as needed.